The-Good-Penguin/tgp-meta-galapagos/README.md

     GALAPAGOS_RECIPE_NAME = "core-image-sato"

+If you have additional packages that are not included in the image you are building, for example a kernel or bootloader installed elsewhere, you can add them to the GALAPAGOS_EXTRA_PACKAGES variable:

+    GALAPAGOS_EXTRA_PACKAGES = "linux-yocto u-boot"

 The following variables must also be included, please note that the values below are examples and should be changed to meet your needs.